 Minor because: The identified critical characteristics provide reasonable assurance that the item will be able to perform its safety function.

--than-minor if: The critical characteristics do not provide reasonable assurance that the item will perform its intended safety function.
+More-than-minor if: The critical characteristics do not provide reasonable assurance that the item will perform its intended safety function.

 Example c.
 A vendor places a calibration or testing laboratory on their safety-related approved suppliers list based on NVLAP (ILAC) certification only.

-Minor because: It is found the vendor verifies the following before contracting calibration or testing services: (1) the accreditation is to ANSI/ISO/IEC 17025; (2) the accrediting body is one of the 6 NRC approved domestic ILAC accrediting bodies; (3) the published scope of accreditation for the calibration laboratory covers the needed measurement parameters, ranges, and uncertainties; (4) the purchase documents impose additional technical and administrative requirements, as necessary, to satisfy the vendor’s QA Program and technical requirements; (5) the purchase documents require reporting as-found calibration data when calibrated items are found to be out-of-tolerance; and (6) the laboratory reports the standards and measuring equipment used for all calibrations.
+Minor because: It is found that the vendor verifies the following before contracting calibration or testing services: (1) the accreditation is to ANSI/ISO/IEC 17025; (2) the accrediting body is one of the 6 NRC approved domestic ILAC accrediting bodies; (3) the published scope of accreditation for the calibration laboratory covers the needed measurement parameters, ranges, and uncertainties; (4) the purchase documents impose additional technical and administrative requirements, as necessary, to satisfy the vendor’s QA Program and technical requirements; (5) the purchase documents require reporting as-found calibration data when calibrated items are found to be out-of-tolerance; and (6) the laboratory reports the standards and measuring equipment used for all calibrations.

--than-minor if: All the above are not met, the M&TE was not in calibration, and the M&TE was used on safety related SSCs.
+More-than-minor if: All the above are not met, the M&TE was not in calibration, and the M&TE was used on safety related SSCs.

 20. Safeguards Information (SGI)